 Esthetician insurance, also known as aesthetician insurance, ensures that liability claims, property damage, stolen equipment, or malpractice claims don’t bankrupt your business.
 Think of it as a dermaplaning session for your career.
 As third-party injuries, legal fees, and damaged property show up, esthetician insurance kicks in and cleans the slate financially!

-What Kind of Insurance Does
+What Kind of Insurance Does an Esthetician Need?

 Insurance, while important for everyone, isn’t a one-size-fits-all solution.
 General liability insurance can protect you against some of the general risks.
 But it’s not enough on its own.
 You need coverage that’s specifically geared to your job and its associated risks.